Drosophila hybrid sterility: Historical background

 Working in the early 20th century T.H.
 Morgan, was the first to use Drosophila to explore heredity.
 Primarily on the basis of work with D. melanogaster, Morgan and his colleagues C.B.
 Bridges, A.H.
 Sturtevant, and H.J.
 Mueller developed a chromosome theory of heredity, for which Morgan was awarded a Nobel Prize in 1933.
 Their experiments consisted of cross-breeding Drosophila mutants and documenting offspring.
 Another highly regarded figure in Drosophila research was Theodosius Dobzhansky, who invented the use of genetic markers and used them to study hybrid sterility between Drosophila pseudoobscura and Drosophila persimilis.
 This experimental method has been used for many years.

-Gender determination in Drosophila
+Sex determination in Drosophila

 The genome of D. melanogaster, has been sequenced and studied in fine detail.
 It is now known that Drosophila has 6 chromosomes—an X/Y pair and four autosomal chromosomes.
 The genome comprises about 139.5 million base pairs.
 There are about 15,000 genes.

-Gender is determined in Drosophila not by the presence or absence of the Y chromosome as in mammals, but by the ratio of X chromosomes to autosomes.
+Sex is determined in Drosophila not by the presence or absence of the Y chromosome as in mammals, but by the ratio of X chromosomes to autosomes.